 Greenland cod (Gadus ogac) is mostly by-catch in other fisheries.
 Greenland cod is mostly used for human consumption as dried or frozen fish for the local Greenlandic market.
-Total reported landings in 2013 amounted to 60 tons.
+Total reported landings in 2014 amounted to 35 tons which is a significant decrease compared to previous years.